eic/EICrecon/docs/howto/make_plugin.md

 The one line in the `ProcessSequential` method will loop over the values in the `clusters` member.
-As a `Prefetch` object, _JANA_ will automatically call all agorithms needed to produce the `Cluster` objects prior to calling `ProcessSequential`.
+As a `Prefetch` object, _JANA_ will automatically call all algorithms needed to produce the `Cluster` objects prior to calling `ProcessSequential`.
 This works for objects created by algorithms or ones coming straight from the file.